-In order to legally ship beer, you need four things: a valid business license, a manufacturer or dealer’s license, a shipping license, and approval from a shipping company.
+In order to legally ship beer, you need four things:

 Your business license demonstrates that you have an EIN and are lawfully conducting business in your home state.
 A dealer or manufacturer’s license proves you’re sourcing alcoholic beverages legally, not on a black market.

 Shipping licenses are used to track which businesses are sending alcoholic products across state lines.
 They’re required by most states and are necessary if your business grows beyond your home state.